OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

 1924 Winter	| UK - 16	| USA - 10	| UK - 11
 1928 Summer	| USA - 47	| Netherlands - 29	| Germany - 41

--- Countries that won the most gold, most silver, most bronze medals and the most medals in each olympic games.
+### 17. Identify which country won the most gold, most silver, most bronze medals and the most medals in each olympic games.
 ```sql
 with temp as (
 		select